jcbbosse/BlockKingdom/README.md

 # BlockKingdom
+## Overview
 This is the meat and bones of the BlockKingdom Minecraft server.
+We pride ourselves on being the first community driven Minecraft server!

+My name is ChickensBurning and I have been in and out of the server administration game for over half a decade, owning and operating three separate servers!
+During the past couple years I have been focusing on my personal life and therefore have taken a break from the community.
+However, from my time in college and my work on the professional front in cyber security and software development I have grown a longing to dive back into the world of server administration and game development.

+Long story short I have begun my newest project, sparking the start of a community driven Minecraft server.
+One developed for the players by the players.
+Our mission at BlockKingdom is simple, give players what they want.
+And the only person that knows what you want is you.
+Therefore, every day we allow our players to browse the backend configuration of our server and suggest new additions or edits of their own to be reviewed and possible implemented.
+Allowing us to ultimately create the best Minecraft experience for you!

+## Getting Started
+### Play on the Server [IP: blockkingdom.net] - BETA LAUNCH ON JULY 26, 2019
+Get started playing now by connecting to our Minecraft server using the IP posted above!

+### Join us on Discord [[Invitation Link](https://discord.gg/rRYjyha)]
+As a vibrant community we pride ourselves on always being connected with each other, even off of the server!
+Come connect, laugh, and chat with all your friends in the BlockKingdom community by clicking the invitation link above!

+### Browse our Website [[Website Link](www.blockkingdom.net)] - UNDER CONSTRUCTION
+Browse our site online to find help and guidance for all of the services we offer!

+### Support our Mission [[Webstore Link](www.blockkingdom.buycraft.net)] - UNDER CONSTRUCTION
+Pick up a nifty rank to show your support and progress in the game with one of the many packages selling on our webstore.

+Even though BlockKingdom is developed and run by the community we still have monthly costs.
+Please consider supporting our cause and help us stay online by donating!

+## How to Help
-We pride ourselves on being the first community driven Minecraft server.
-Clone the repository, become a contributor, ,submit an issue, and help us improve our server!
+Clone the repository, become a contributor, submit an issue, and help us improve our server!